sigstore/docs/content/en/cosign/signing_with_containers.md

 $ cat payload.sig | base64 > payloadbase64.sig
 # Upload the signature
 $ cosign attach signature --payload payload.json --signature payloadbase64.sig $IMAGE

 # Verify!
+Need to pass `--insecure-ignore-tlog` because attaching a signature
+# doesn't upload it to the transparency log.
-$ cosign verify --key openssl.pub $IMAGE
+$ cosign verify --key openssl.pub --insecure-ignore-tlog $IMAGE

 Verification for us.gcr.io/user/demo --
 The following checks were performed on each of these signatures:
   - The cosign claims were validated